payloadcms/public-demo/README.md

 **Fire up the development server**

-Finally, type `pnpm dev` to start up the server and see it in action!
+Finally, type `yarn dev` to start up the server and see it in action!

 ## How it works